wilburcoding/chloris/README.md

 # Chloris
-An ai-powered management application for florists
+An ai-powered management application for florists.
+The desktop application (this repository) is the actual management application and the demo florist site (wilburcoding/chlorissite) is a demo site that uses a server to connect to the desktop application.

 ## How to install
   - Download this repository